 4. Your creativity is your security

-When I started out, creativity was the risky option.
+When I spoke to the careers advisor at school, ‘creative coach’ didn’t appear anywhere on the list of careers she presented me with.
+In those days, creativity was seen as the risky option.
 I took it anyway, and paid the price with years of struggle compared to my friends who took the sensible jobs.

 But the world has changed.
 Those sensible jobs don’t look nearly as secure as they did 21 years ago.
 Globalisation, outsourcing and automation have already gobbled up millions of blue-collar jobs, and now they are starting to gnaw at the white-collar positions.